Terminology

 Upgrades

 Over time, we expect the protocol to evolve.
 When we upgrade the protocol, we register the new implementation address in the global UpgradePath.sol contract.
-This gives admins / managers a choice to either
+This gives admins / managers a choice to either upgrade their channel to the new implementation, or keep using the old version.
+The SDK provides a methodgetOptimalUpgradePath

 that operators can use to determine if upgrades are available.